PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/mot_en.md

  - `--do_entrance_counting` is whether to calculate flow at the gateway, and the default setting is False.
  - `--draw_center_traj` means whether to draw the track, and the default setting is False.
 It's worth noting that the test video of track drawing should be filmed by the still camera.
+ - `--region_type` means the region type of flow counting.
+When set `--do_entrance_counting`, you can select from `horizontal` or `vertical`, the default setting is `horizontal`, means that the central horizontal line of the video picture is used as the entrance and exit, and when the central point of the same object box is on both sides of the central horizontal line of the area in two adjacent seconds, the counting plus one is completed.

 The test result is：